 This legislation would require the Department of Education is to develop standard definitions that would be used in the award letters by requiring institutions of higher education to use a uniform financial aid offer form.

 - Know Before You Owe Federal Student Loan Act

 This legislation would strengthen student loan counseling by making loan counseling an annual requirement before new loans are disbursed rather than just for the first time.
 The loan counseling would include debt-to-income warnings, alternative options for borrowing, and the importance of graduating on time.
 The bill would also require a student to enter the extra dollar amount of federal direct loan funding that the student desires to borrow each year.

-PayForED has focused on this problem through our recent series of award letter blogs, videos, and discussion of the future reformatting of the College Shopping Sheet.
+PayForED has focused on this problem through our recent series of award letter blogs and webinars.
 The lack of transparency and accuracy of college cost is one reason PayForED developed the College Cost Analyzer software.
 Families can get a customized four-year projection of college costs during the initial college search process and once the acceptance letters are issued, families can utilize the built-in award letter calculator.
 We standardize the award letter terminology and allow families to compare college total net cost and graduation debt side by side.
 This approach provides the knowledge families need to make informed decisions and help with the conversation about college affordability.
 We feel students should know before they owe any student debt and this conversation should start at the beginning when students are comparing their award letters.
 PayForED is here to help you during your college journey.